For US citizens new to online sports betting, understanding what options are available to you, and the surrounding legality can be confusing.

 What's available for the rest of us?
-For the majority of people who don't reside in Nevada, New Jersey, or West Virginia there are other online sports betting options available, namely offshore sportsbooks.
+For the majority of people who don't reside in one of the states listed above, there are other online sports betting options available, namely offshore sportsbooks.

 What is Offshore Betting?Offshore betting is betting on sports online through an offshore sportsbook operated overseas.
 Offshore sportsbooks are not regulated by a US governing body.
 Some of these websites have been around since the birth of the internet.
 Although they service many countries, offshore sportsbooks cater to the US market because of its size, and the fact that US citizens have not had US regulated options for decades.